THREAD-3-2/Learning_Hamiltonians/docs/intro.rst

 .. autofunction:: Learning_Hamiltonians.trajectories.dynamics

-to generate trainind data, and this function in turn makes use of
+to generate training data, and this function in turn makes use of

 .. autofunction:: Learning_Hamiltonians.trajectories.Hq